mattermost/docs/source/install/ee-install.rst

 Converting Team Edition to Enterprise Edition
 --------------------------------------------

-From Mattermost v5.27, if you're running a Linux system with x86-64 architecture, you can convert Team Edition to Enterprise Edition in the System Console using a built-in conversion utility.
-This tool is recommended for standalone servers intending to upgrade to Enterprise Edition permanently.
+From Mattermost v5.27 on, if you're running a Linux system with x86-64 architecture, you can convert Team Edition to Enterprise Edition in the System Console using a built-in conversion utility.
+This tool is recommended for standalone servers seeking to run an Enterprise trial or upgrade to Enterprise E10 or E20.

 .. note::